qteatime/kate/docs/source/dev/manual/intro/why.rst

 hardware specifications are real, there is no off-the-shelf device that users can buy from a store (although they could build one themselves).
-Rather, users will mostly be running an emulator of the real Kate device on their computer (or phone/smartdevice).
+Rather, users will mostly be running an emulator of the real Kate device on their computer or phone/smartdevice.
 Think of how people can run games made for 90s and 00s era consoles in their desktop nowadays;
 Kate is similar.